bruab/bruab.github.io/_posts/2021-08-26-scheduling-a-call-is-not-productivity.md

 Imagine _several_ amazing meetings have taken place, some brilliant work has been done, and this particular project has been a success.
 What _had to happen_ to get you there?

-If you can work backwards from success to your current state, [focusing only on the necessary steps](https://thomasbcox.com/ToL/2016/06/18/use-assumptive-goal-setting/){:target="_blank"}{:rel="noopener noreferrer"}, the next action will become clear.
+If you can work backwards from success to your current state, [focusing only on the necessary steps](https://thomasbcox.com/ToL/2016/06/18/use-assumptive-goal-setting/), the next action will become clear.
 So, what has to happen next?
 It's likely to be more concrete than "have a chat."